Print Options

 The Divinity School recognizes that there may be times when students need to interrupt their academic program and pursue a voluntary leave of absence.
 Students should consult the Dean of Students, who will help them determine whether a voluntary leave of absence is appropriate.
 All leaves of absence must be approved by the Dean of Students in advance of the student’s break in their studies.

-Students who are approved for a voluntary leave of absence may qualify for a full or partial tuition refund according to the schedule published by the Office of the Bursar (http://bursar.uchicago.edu/tuition-refund-schedule).
+Students who are approved for a voluntary leave of absence may qualify for a full or partial tuition refund according to the schedule published by the Office of the Bursar (https://bursar.uchicago.edu/tuition-and-fees).

 Availability of student health insurance (U-SHIP) during a leave of absence will be governed by the student health insurance policies at the time the leave is taken.
 Other University privileges, facilities, and services are not available to students on leaves of absence unless otherwise indicated.
 Students on a voluntary leave of absence cannot hold work-study or maintain University student employment positions.